 - where you may, and may not, park

 and should be read before using your Blue Badge.
 Please note:

 - it is a criminal offence for you or anyone else to misuse the badge, and doing so could lead to a £1,000 fine and confiscation of the badge.
 Report suspected Blue Badge fraud

 - the badge is for your use and benefit only.
 It must only be displayed if you are travelling in the vehicle as a driver or passenger, or if someone is collecting you or dropping you off and needs to park at the place where you are being collected or dropped off

 - when using the parking concessions you must display the badge on the dashboard or facia panel, where it can be read through the front windscreen

 - the Blue Badge is not a licence to park anywhere.
 If you park where it would cause an obstruction or danger to other road users you could be fined, or receive a Penalty Charge Notice, or have your vehicle removed

 - if you continue to display the badge when you no longer need it you may be fined up to £1,000.
-The badge should be returned, as soon as possible, to your local Health and Social Care Partnership office.
+The badge should be returned to your local Health and Social Care Partnership office.

 Lost or stolen badges

 Lost or stolen badges must be reported to the police immediately.
-You must then report online or contact your nearest Health and Social Care Partnership office, or the Blue Badge Team, with the reference number given to you by the police.
+You must then contact the Blue Badge Team, with the reference number given to you by the police.